 Although the pandemic has been a time of great suffering for many, it has also brought the people of Christ Church Anglican closer together.
 We were able to continue all the essentials of our common life: worshipping together, studying God’s word together, and sharing meals together.
 And in 2021, there were five baptisms and six confirmations, and children’s catechesis began.

-Our new rector, the Rev. Steven Wedgeworth, began his ministry at Christ Church Anglican in January 2022.
+Our current rector, the Rev. Steven Wedgeworth, began his ministry at Christ Church Anglican in January 2022.
 In 2022, the church began a monthly Sunday afternoon hymn sing, and added a second children’s catechesis class.
-In November 2022, seventeen people were confirmed by the Rt.
-Rev. Julian Dobbs.
+In 2022, there were two baptisms and seventeen confirmations.

 Today, Christ Church Anglican is a vibrant church centered on the gospel and the word of God, with a strong communal life, and beautiful, reverent worship in the Anglican tradition.